vishruth/Cleps/README.md

 	• Helps write bug free programs
 		○ With all the guarantees of a managed language such as bounds and overflow checking etc.
-		○ Testing should as short and simple as possible.
+		○ Contracts and Refinement types to help avoid errors ○ Testing should as short and simple as possible.
 Language should be built to support easy testing.
 		○ A permission model for the application built in to the language _